PyvesB/advanced-achievements/README.md

 # Contributing

+If you want to support this open-source project without doing anything that is code-related, you can simply **star this repository** by clicking on the *Star* icon on the top right of the page!

-Contributions are happily accepted through **pull requests** on GitHub.
+Code contributions are happily accepted through **pull requests** on GitHub.
 Feel free to fork the project and share your code, or improve and update the available translations!

-You can also **star this repository** to support the open-source project!

-# Setting your own working copy of the project

-Ensure you have a working version of the [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (Java Development Kit).

-The following steps are for the [Eclipse](https://eclipse.org/) development environment, but will be similar on other IDEs.

-* Download or clone the repository on your computer.
-You can also create your own fork by clicking on the *Fork* icon on the top right of the page.
-* In Eclipse, go to *File* -> *Import...* -> *Maven* -> *Existing Maven Projects*.
-* In the *Root Directory* field, select the location where you downloaded the Advanced Achievements repository.
-* Tick the *pom.xml* box that appears in the *Projects* field and click *Finish*.
-* To compile the plugin, in the *Package Explorer* window, right click on the imported project, then *Run As* -> *Maven Install*.
-* The plugin will be generated in the *target* folder of the project.

-Please let me know if you encounter any problems by opening an Issue, I am happy to help!
+Developers can refer to [this page of the Wiki](https://github.com/PyvesB/AdvancedAchievements/wiki/Developers) to get their project up and running and interact with Advanced Achievements.